akhilgit19/Java/README.md

 1)WHO WILL TRANSLATE SYSTEM TO MACHINE LEVEL?
   -COMPILER + INTERPRETER.

-2)HELLO.JAVA ----COMPILIER-->HELLO.CLASS(BYTE  code which is neither machine or understandable code)-- Machine
+2)HELLO.JAVA ----COMPILIER-->HELLO.CLASS(BYTE  code which is neither machine or understandable code)-- Machine-- interpreter intepretes line by   line in the machine.